MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

     git clone <Demo_URL>
     ```

-2. Connect the board to PC, then make sure a device named `WFI32-IOT` shows up as a disk drive (i.e. Mass Storage Device) on the `Desktop` or in a `File Explorer` window
+2. Connect the board to PC, then make sure a device named `CURIOSITY` shows up as a disk drive (i.e. Mass Storage Device) on the `Desktop` or in a `File Explorer` window

 3. Launch the MPLAB X IDE and navigate to the main toolbar's `File` > `Open Project` operation to load the demo project folder (\*.X) located at `[your_path]\Microchip-WFI32-IoT\firmware\WFI32-IoT_Azure.X`